LeandroDornela/floor-plan-generator/README.md

 A Unity tool for **procedural generation of floor plans and buildings**, originally developed as part of my **Bachelor of Computer Science monograph**.

+You can also read the full monograph (in Brazilian Portuguese) here:
+[**Geração procedural de plantas baixas para jogos digitais (PDF)**](https://github.com/LeandroDornela/floor-plan-generator/blob/main/DocResources/Gera%C3%A7%C3%A3o%20procedural%20de%20plantas%20baixas%20para%20jogos%20digitais%20-%20revisado.pdf)

 ⚠️ The tool is still under development — there’s plenty of work ahead to make it feature-complete.
 However, you’re welcome to **try it out, fork it, and contribute**!

-You can also read the full monograph (in Brazilian Portuguese) here:
-[**Geração procedural de plantas baixas para jogos digitais (PDF)**](https://github.com/LeandroDornela/floor-plan-generator/blob/main/DocResources/Gera%C3%A7%C3%A3o%20procedural%20de%20plantas%20baixas%20para%20jogos%20digitais%20-%20revisado.pdf)
+Some parts of the documentation and code comments are written in **Brazilian Portuguese**, as the project was originally created for my academic monograph.

 ---
 ## Screenshots

 ### Example Results